-NURBS and Bezier surfaces only.
-Samples the basis of each surface uniformly in U and V and assigns those values as texture coordinates to the surface points or vertices.
+Polygon curves and NURBS/Bezier curves/surfaces only.
+Samples the basis of each curve or surface uniformly in U and V and assigns those values as texture coordinates to the surface points or vertices.

-NURBS and Bezier surfaces only.
-The coordinates of each control vertices Greville point is used as the texture UV.
+Polygon curves and NURBS/Bezier curves/surfaces only.
+The coordinates of each control vertex’s Greville point are used as the texture UV.

 Arc Length Spline

-NURBS and Bezier surfaces only.
-Samples the basis of each surface based on surface arc lengths and assigns those values as texture coordinates to the surface points or vertices.
+Polygon curves and NURBS/Bezier curves/surfaces only.
+Samples the basis of each curve or surface based on arc lengths and assigns those values as texture coordinates to the points or vertices.